polymahh/junior-prep/README.md

 ## How can I contribute?

 - you can report issues in our website here [issues](https://github.com/polymahh/junior-prep/issues)
-- you can suggest new questions/answers [here](https://github.com/polymahh/junior-prep/issues/new)
+- you can suggest new questions/answers as an [issue](https://github.com/polymahh/junior-prep/issues/new)
+  start your issue's title with (card suggestion)

 (below are the steps to run this website locally)